gi1mic/homeassistant_durai/README.md

-# ESPhome for Duracell Durai Solar Inverters
+# ESPhome integration for Duracell Durai Solar Inverters

 ESPhome configuration for monitoring and control of Duracell/CYD Skyline/Midnite AIO inverters in Home Assistant.

-The register maps where taken from https://github.com/iPeel/HA-Skyline/tree/main and my thanks goes out to iPeel who created the above project.
+The register maps were taken from https://github.com/iPeel/HA-Skyline/tree/main and my thanks goes out to iPeel who created the above project.